Songtech-0912/songtech-0912.github.io/content/integration.md

 \int \frac{dx}{|x|\sqrt{x^2 - 1}} &= \operatorname{arcsec}(x) + C
 \end{align*}
 {% end %}

+> **For the advanced reader:** We say they are _elementary_ integrals because they are standard integrals that have relatively simple algebraic expressions, unlike some more complex integrals that do not.

 Note that the last few formulas for inverse trigonometric functions can be generalized to the following: